zmalone/chef-web-docs/source/common-use-cases/convert-bash-to-chef.md

 # Visit http://localhost/info.php
 ```

-We can see that this simple script installs a web server, php, and mysql.
+We can see that this simple script installs a Web server, PHP, and MySQL.
 It then instructs the user to visit a URL and see that PHP was successfully installed.

 ---